 Chandeliers are most often associated with grand staircases, entrance halls and formal entertaining spaces.
-However, there are no rules against using one in your kitchen.
+However, there are no rules against adding one to your kitchen island lighting ideas list.

 Install an elaborate chandelier above your kitchen island to make the work space a focal point and conversation starter.